Jack Daly

 Research interests

-My research primarily focusses equality, diversity and inclusion (EDI) policies in traditionally-male dominated industries.
+My research primarily focusses equality, diversity and inclusion (ED&I) policies in traditionally-male dominated industries.
 It aims to understand both the the roles of men as facilitators and barriers to the implementation of effective policies and any institutional factors of resistance to creating more egalitarian working lives over the career-span.
 My PhD explored the gender pay gap in the financial and legal sectors, to identify structural and cultural gendered wage penalties occuring over the career course, problematising existing gender pay gap reporting legislation for a failure to stimulate the needed motivation within-firms where current actions beyond mandatory reporting remain voluntary and contradict with profit-driven motives of the industries.
-Further research has explored EDI in wider professional firms and the construction sector, and future projects look to align EDI in the foundation industries with decarbonisation goals to meet any skills shortages.
+Since the completion of my PhD, my research has explored the how enhanced cultures of inclusion can stimulate performance in the Highways sector, and how ED&I initiatives can support the decarbonisation goals of the foundation industries.

 Selected Conference Papers: